hurben/RA_ACPA_multiomics/README.md

 >analysis/5fold_data_ra_only/network_construction_enet/02_create_omics_enet.\*.sh

 >[!NOTE]
->Please use these files for down-stream analysis if you wish to reproduce the study results. <br />
 >Elastic net results for '5fold_data' are stored in: [link](https://drive.google.com/drive/folders/1GRRf2O6ZrstjEWVxZUrdSMM96oJjRcIL) <br />
 >Elastic net results for '5fold_data_ra_only' are stored in: [link](https://drive.google.com/drive/folders/1N0EH0RBowVidHv-6JZHl5hmmpL-5Db9d) <br />
+>Please use these files for down-stream analysis if you wish to reproduce the study results.

 ```
 For each K-fold dataset, perform elastic net to infer network from the data.